JoeChrys/computer_architecture/README.md

 Ilia Zarka 9289\
 Iosif Chrysostomou 9130

+All the numbers below correspond to our given ansewers for the questions found in the file ```arch_assignment1_v3.pdf```

 ---

 ### 1. , 2a.

-In the table below we present the parameters found in the script file starter_se.py (Question 1) and correlate them with the parameters found in the output file config.ini (Question 2a).
+In the table below we present the parameters found in the script file ```starter_se.py``` (Question 1) and correlate them with the parameters found in the output file ```config.ini``` (Question 2a).
 In the final column are all the parameters accompanied by their value in their most commonly seen form (e.g. in GHz instead of ps).

 | starter_se.py | config.ini | Parameter |
 | --- | --- | --- |